Oasisamerica: Cultural development

-The story of the origins of the cultural superarea of Mesoamerica takes place some 2000 years after the separation of Mesoamerica and Aridoamerica.
+The story of the origins of the cultural superarea of Mesoamerica takes place some 2,000 years after the cultural separation of Mesoamerica and Aridoamerica.
 Some of the Aridoamerican communities farmed as a complement to their hunter-gatherer economy.
-Those communities, among whom one finds adherents to the Desert tradition, later would become more truly agricultural and form Oasisamerica.
+Those communities, including members of the Desert tradition, later would become more truly agricultural and form Oasisamerica.

-Based on maize remnants found in Bat Cave, Arizona, it appears that agriculture practices date back to at least 3500 BC.
-Given that the oldest traces of maize in Mesoamerica date back to the year 5000 BC, it would seem that the hypothesis of importation of agriculture from the south is correct.
-It is less certain who brought the agricultural technology and what role they played in the development of the high cultures of Oasisamerica.

-At least three hypotheses have been proposed to explain the birth of the cultures of Oasisamerica.
-One, an endogenous model, posits an independent cultural development whose roots lie deep in antiquity.
-From this point of view, thanks to a superior climate, the ancient desert communities would have been able to develop agriculture much as the Mesoamericans did.

-A second hypothesis presupposes that the nomads of the Mesoamerican culture slowly moved northward over time.
-Thus, the Oasisamericans would be an offshoot of their neighbors to the south.
-In this view, the development of the Oasisamerican cultures, much like the northern Mesoamerican cultures, began with a group of outsiders who were closely tied to the local original inhabitants of western Mexico.
+Maize has been grown in this region since 3500 BC and possibly 4000 BC, based on maize remnants (alongside squash) found in Bat Cave, New Mexico.
+The oldest evidence of maize agriculture in Mesoamerica predates this, suggesting that maize agriculture entered Oasisamerica from the south.
+It is likely that all precontact agricultural crops, except the tepary bean (Phaseolus acutifolius) were imported from Mesoamerica.

 There are many indications of a close relationship between the two great cultural regions of North America.
-For one, the turquoise that the Mesoamericans prized so dearly came almost exclusively from southern New Mexico and Arizona.
-Demand for this mineral alone may have played a large part in establishing trade relationships between the two cultural areas.
-At the same time, in Paquimé, a site connected to the Mogollon culture, there have been found ceremonial structures related to Mesoamerican religion and an important number of skeletons of Macaws that were carefully transported from the forests of southeastern Mexico.
+For one, the turquoise used by Mesoamericans came almost exclusively from southern New Mexico and Arizona.
+Demand for this mineral may have played a large part in establishing trade relationships between the two cultural areas.
+At the same time, in Paquimé, a site connected to the Mogollon culture, there are ceremonial structures related to Mesoamerican religion and an important number of skeletons of Macaws that were carefully transported from the forests of southeastern Mexico.